Mission of the CAICC Education Committee

 The CAICC Education Committee meets the second Thursday of each month at 10:00 a.m., at the American Indian Association of Illinois, 6554 N. Rockwell, Chicago, IL 60645.

 3rd annual CAICC Urban Native Education Conference to be held on May 3-4, 2019 at CPS Garfield Park Office, 2651 West Washington Blvd, Chicago, IL.
-Stay tuned for more information including a call for proposals.
+For more information, including a call for proposals, visit here.

 (Also, see information about last year’s conference here)